高级检索+

 干旱盐碱地区油葵暗管排盐系统的碳成本和碳收益综合评估

-Comprehensive assessment of carbon costs and benefits in subsurface pipe drainage systems for arid and saline-alkali regions
+Comprehensive assessment of carbon costs and benefits for subsurface pipe drainage systems in arid and saline-alkali areas

 • 摘要: 针对干旱区盐碱地盐害抑制生产力、削弱碳汇功能的核心问题,探究暗管排水技术对土壤-作物-碳汇系统的协同调控机制。以新疆焉耆盆地为研究区,设置常规地面灌溉(CK)和3种暗管处理(T1:暗管埋深为1.4 m,暗管间距为20 m;T2:暗管埋深为1.6 m,暗管间距为20 m;T3:暗管间距为1.6 m,暗管间距为40 m),通过田间试验耦合分析土壤盐分、油葵产量与植被碳汇的多维响应。暗管处理使根层盐分降低53%~67%,破除盐分胁迫后油葵产量达1965~2941 kg/hm2,较CK(823 kg/hm2)提升139%~257%;植被碳汇量增至1343117539 kg /hm2(以CO2当量计),较CK增长89%~146%,形成“降盐-增产-固碳”链式效应。T1处理通过优化埋深-间距组合实现生态经济效益最大化。暗管排水技术可协同提升盐碱地生产与生态功能,研究为干旱区盐碱地治理与碳中和目标衔接提供了技术参数和理论依据。

-Abstract: Salinization represents a critical environmental challenge in arid regions, severely constraining agricultural productivity and compromising the carbon sequestration capacity of ecosystems.
-The subsurface pipe drainage (SPD) technology is widely regarded as an effective engineering measure for ameliorating saline-alkali soils.
-However, a comprehensive and systematic assessment of its net environmental impac-specifically, the trade-off between its life-cycle carbon costs and the resulting ecosystem carbon benefits-remains notably absent.
-This knowledge gap raises significant concerns regarding the technology's environmental sustainability and its role in climate change mitigation strategies.
-To address this, our study was conducted in the Yanqi Basin of Xinjiang, a representative arid inland region plagued by severe secondary salinization.
-We aimed to quantify the complete carbon balance of SPD systems and elucidate the underlying synergistic mechanisms linking water-salt regulation with the soil-crop-carbon sequestration system.
-A field experiment was established with four distinct treatments: a control employing conventional flood irrigation (CK) and three SPD treatments with varying design parameters (T1: burial depth 1.4 m, spacing 20 m; T2: depth 1.6 m, spacing 20 m; T3: depth 1.6 m, spacing 40 m).
-We monitored seasonal dynamics of soil salinity, measured sunflower (Helianthus annuus L.) yield at harvest, and quantified the vegetation carbon sink.
-Crucially, a holistic life-cycle carbon accounting framework was constructed and applied.
-This framework systematically integrated direct carbon costs, encompassing emissions from material production, on-site construction activities, and system operation, with the indirect carbon net changes occurring within the ecosystem.
-The results conclusively demonstrated the multi-faceted efficacy of SPD.
-All SPD treatments significantly reduced rootzone (0-60 cm) soil salinity by 53% to 67% relative to CK, effectively breaking the salt stress on crops.
-This improvement in the rhizosphere environment directly translated to a substantial boost in agricultural productivity.
-Sunflower yields under SPD treatments reached 1965 to 2941 kg/hm2, representing a remarkable increase of 139% to 257% over the CK yield of 823 kg/hm2.
-Consequently, the enhanced biomass production drove a major increase in the vegetation carbon sink, which rose to 13431 to 17539 kg CO2e/hm2, an 89% to 146% enhancement compared to CK.
-Statistical analysis confirmed a strong "desalination-yield increase-carbon sequestration" chain effect, with significant negative correlations between soil salinity and both yield and carbon sink.
-Among the tested designs, the T1 treatment (1.4 m depth, 20 m spacing) consistently achieved the optimal ecological-economic balance, delivering effective desalination with superior carbon efficiency.
-The carbon accounting revealed that while the SPD system incurred direct carbon costs ranging from 5310 to 5820 kg CO2e/hm2, these were overwhelmingly offset by the substantial vegetation carbon sink increment of 10113 to 10421 kg CO2e/hm2, resulting in a strongly positive net carbon balance.
-This study provides robust evidence that strategically designed SPD technology can synergistically enhance both the productive capacity and the ecological function, particularly the carbon sequestration potential, of saline-alkali lands.
-Our findings offer vital technical parameters and a solid scientific foundation for integrating scalable saline land remediation projects into regional and national carbon neutrality pathways.
+Abstract: Soil salinization is the accumulation of soluble salts in the soil, particularly in the root zone.
+The excess salt has severely constrained the agricultural productivity and the carbon sequestration capacity of the ecosystems in arid regions.
+Subsurface pipe drainage (SPD) technology can be expected to serve as an effective engineering measure to ameliorate the saline-alkali soils.
+It is often needed for its environmental sustainability in climate change mitigation.
+In this study, a systematic assessment was performed on its net environmental impact, specifically, the trade-off between its life-cycle carbon costs and the ecosystem carbon benefits.
+A field experiment was conducted in the Yanqi Basin of Xinjiang, from the representative arid inland area under severe secondary salinization.
+The carbon balance of the SPD system was quantified to clarify the synergistic water-salt regulation with the soil-crop-carbon sequestration.
+Four treatments were set: a control group (CK) under conventional flood irrigation and three SPD systems with the varying parameters (T1: burial depth 1.4 m, spacing 20 m; T2: depth 1.6 m, spacing 20 m; and T3: depth 1.6 m, spacing 40 m).
+Seasonal dynamics of the soil salinity were measured to evaluate the sunflower (Helianthus annuus L.) yield at harvest.
+The carbon sink of the vegetation was quantified after measurement.
+Crucially, a carbon accounting framework was applied to the full life cycle.
+The direct carbon costs were systematically integrated with the indirect carbon net in the ecosystem, including the emissions from the material production, on-site construction activities, and operation.
+The results demonstrated that all SPD treatments significantly reduced the rootzone (0-60 cm) soil salinity by 53% to 67%, compared with the CK.
+The high efficacy of the SPD was achieved to effectively break the salt stress on the crops.
+The rhizosphere environment directly improved the agricultural productivity.
+Sunflower yields reached 1965 to 2941 kg/hm² under the SPD treatments, with the remarkable increase of 139% to 257% over the CK yield of 823 kg/hm².
+Consequently, the biomass production shared the major increase in the vegetation carbon sink, which rose to 13431 to 17539 kg/hm², with an 89% to 146% enhancement, compared with the CK.
+Statistical analysis confirmed that a strong "desalination-yield increase-carbon sequestration" chain shared the significant negative correlations between soil salinity and both yield and carbon sink.
+The T1 treatment (1.4 m depth, and 20 m spacing) was consistently achieved in the best ecological-economic balance, indicating the effective desalination with the superior carbon efficiency among the tested designs.
+The carbon accounting revealed that the vegetation carbon sink increment of 10113 to 10421 kg/hm² was overwhelmingly offset in a strongly positive net carbon balance, while the SPD system incurred the direct carbon costs from 5310 to 5820 kg/hm².
+This finding can provide robust evidence to strategically design the SPD technology and synergistically enhance both the productive capacity and the ecological function, particularly the carbon sequestration potential of the saline-alkali lands.
+The vital technical parameters can be integrated into the scalable saline land remediation for the regional and national carbon neutrality.

 /